 In the previous case, there were few parameter estimates we could use for a regression analysis.
 The nested data sets yield many more: two pairs for each focal cell, as well as one pair for each focal sub-region.
-Figures 7, 8 and 9 show that correlation is high among all three pairs of variables: z vs log(c), log(N) vs log(c) and log(N) vs z when estimated from nested data sets.
+Figures 7, 8 and 9 show that correlation is high among all three pairs of variables: z vs $\log(c)$ , $\log(N)$ vs $\log(c)$ and $\log(N)$ vs z when estimated from nested data sets.

-The data sets from series of nested around focal cells (Figures 7 and 8 show a similar pattern: when z and $\log(c)$ are correlated, the variability is approximately constant across the scatterplot, but when the regression includes $\log(N)$, the variability is low for high values and high for low values.
+The data sets from series of nested around focal cells (Figures 7 and 8 show a similar pattern: when z and $\log(c)$ are correlated, the variability is approximately constant across the scatterplot, but when the regression includes $\log(N)$ , the variability is low for high values and high for low values.
 It is also clear that for data sets truncated at sub-regional boundaries, the variability is higher.
-This is likely to be a statistical artefact, since the series are shorter on average.
+This is likely to be a statistical artefact due to smaller sample sizes.

 On the other hand, the nesting of subregions (see Figure 9) yielded regressions with very small residuals.
-The slope of the regression line for z vs log(c) is also much steeper, at about -1 as against roughly -0.3.
+The slope of the regression line for z vs $\log(c)$ is also much steeper, at about -1 as against roughly -0.3.
 That is, using nested sub-regions rather than nested tetrads produces a much stronger correlation between slope and intercept.